gatsbyjs/gatsby/docs/docs/how-code-splitting-works.md

 You may notice that prefetching doesn't prefetch the shared chunks (e.g `id0` and `id1`).
 Why?
 This is a punt.
 We're guessing that shared chunks will have been loaded earlier for other pages.
 And if not, then the main page loading logic will download it.
 It just won't be prefetched.

-One more thing, prefetching can be disable by implementing the [disableCorePrefetching](http://localhost:8000/docs/browser-apis/#disableCorePrefetching) browser API and returning true.
+One more thing, prefetching can be disabled by implementing the [disableCorePrefetching](/docs/browser-apis/#disableCorePrefetching) browser API and returning true.
 This value is checked in [loader.enqueue](https://github.com/gatsbyjs/gatsby/blob/master/packages/gatsby/cache-dir/loader.js#L203).
 An example plugin that implements this is [gatsby-plugin-guess-js](https://github.com/gatsbyjs/gatsby/blob/master/packages/gatsby-plugin-guess-js/src/gatsby-browser.js#L3).